Quick Summary

 - Issues reported with browser compatibility and document-sharing restrictions

-3. DocuSign
+3. Best for Large Enterprises: DocuSign

 DocuSign offers a comprehensive system for preparing, signing, and managing agreements electronically.
-Part of the DocuSign Agreement Cloud, its e-signature solution enables users to sign documents on virtually any device, from almost anywhere, at any time.
+Part of the DocuSign Agreement Cloud, its eSignature solution enables users to sign documents on virtually any device, from almost anywhere, at any time.

 The platform aims to replace slow, manual, and paper-based processes with an automated, digital solution, boasting over 500,000 customers and millions of users in over 180 countries.